djh1997/proj324/docs/index.md

 School of Computing, Electronics and Engineering.

-A report submitted to the University of Plymouth in partial fulfilment for the degree of BEng(Hons) Electrical and Electronic Engineering.
+A report covering the theory design build and testing of a pair of dynamic sunglasses, submitted to the University of Plymouth in partial fulfilment for the degree of BEng(Hons) Electrical and Electronic Engineering.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->
 - [**Final Year Project**](#final-year-project)